7 Best Free Website Builders for Small Businesses (January 2023)

 20% of Overall Score

 Website builders make creating websites easy, and part of what makes various providers so compelling is the unique functionality in addition to general features.
-We looked at how providers add value to free site builder plans such as appointment booking tools, chatbots, ecommerce features, customization levels, and the availability and range of templates and image libraries.
+We looked at how providers add value to free site builder plans, such as appointment booking tools, chatbots, ecommerce features, customization levels, and the availability and range of templates and image libraries.

-15% of Overall Score
+10% of Overall Score

 Free doesn’t matter if a site builder is hard for beginners to use and navigate.
 We looked for site builders with the most user-friendly interfaces and had support available for free plan users.

 It’s one thing to look at each provider and see what they claim to be, and it’s another to have firsthand experience using each provider to build a website.
-To determine which offer the best set of features, are the easiest to use, and provide the best value, we weighed in with our own expertise.
+To determine which ones offer the best set of features, are the easiest to use, and provide the best value, we weighed in with our own expertise.

 Frequently Asked Questions (FAQs)

 Wix is the best free website building platform.
-It’s intuitive and easy to use, and is feature-rich right out of the gate.
-It also has robust SEO features, which is unusual for a free site builder.
+It’s intuitive and easy to use and is feature-rich right out of the gate.
+It also has robust SEO features, which is especially unusual for a free site builder.
 Plus, third-party apps make it possible to add a lot of functionality to your free Wix site.
 The one area where it’s not the best is ecommerce—for this, use Weebly’s free site builder plan.

+Yes.
 Wix does offer a completely free website plan for those wanting to explore the platform or even build a free business website.
 But remember, free plans generally mean hosting on a subdomain (e.g., yoursitename.wix.com) rather than on your own domain, and display ads.
 This isn’t optimal for professional use as it detracts from your business’ credibility and branding.
 Still, this could be perfectly fine for a personal portfolio or online resume, or your startup side hustle.

 Bottom Line

 Our top pick for the best free website builder is Wix.
 Not only is it user-friendly, but it also provides the most design freedom and customizability, including essential SEO and marketing tools small businesses need to create and grow an online brand presence.
-It’s free to use, forever, if you want, so there’s no risk to checking out this site builder today.
+It’s free to use forever, if you want, so there’s no risk to checking out this site builder today.